-Sweating through exercise specifically causes your deep seated toxins to be released, and is different to the sweat that comes from having a sauna or other types of heat.
-So get a sweat up through whatever exercise you enjoy at least 3-4 times a week, and it will go a long way towards lowering your toxic load.
+Sweating through exercise specifically, causes your deep seated toxins to be released and is different to the sweat that comes from having a sauna or from other types of heat.
+So get a sweat up through whatever exercise you enjoy at least 3-4 times a week and it will go a long way towards lowering your toxic load.

 5. CUTTING DOWN ON CHEMICALS

 You can reduce your toxic load even further by taking extra care about what you choose to put onto your body.
 Everything that you put on the outside seeps into the inside as your skin is very absorbent, even if you don’t think it is.

 FACE AND BODY: